Understanding the Merchant Cash Advance

 Unsecured working capital loans are another product that tend to carry high interest rates and daily payments.
 Like merchant cash advances, borrowers can apply and receive funding quickly, often in less than two business days.
 Despite the high speed and high interest, working capital loans tend to be a better choice than cash advances.
 Several prominent unsecured loan providers are using a SMART Box™ to disclose APR and monthly payments for the loans.
 A SMART Box is a basic disclosure of all the fees associated with the loan that makes it easy to compare loans from different lenders.
 The information contained in a SMART Box can help business owners decide whether the loan makes sense or not.

-If business owners have time on their side, an SBA microloan offers term loans for less than $50,000 at moderate interest rates (up to 8.5% over the current 5-Year Treasury Bill Rate).
+If business owners have time on their side, an SBA microloan offers term loans for less than $50,000 at moderate interest rates (between 6.5% and 9%).
 Microloans aren’t issued directly by banks.
 Instead, nonprofit lenders called intermediaries fund the loans.
 Business owners may be able to work with their local intermediary to refinance an existing cash advance.

 Small business credit cards